WRF Physics¶

 cu_physics=4

-Simple mass-flux scheme with quasi-equilibrium closure with shallow mixing scheme.
+Simple mass-flux scheme with quasi-equilibrium closure, that includes a shallow mixing scheme.

 Pan et al., 1995